Code-Inside/Blog/_posts/2017-11-30-signing-with-signtool-dont-forget-the-timestamp.md

 ---
 layout: post
+title: "Signing with SignTool.exe - don't forget the timestamp!"
 description: "If you need to sign your assemblies or installers be aware of time-stamping... "
 date: 2017-11-31 23:15
 author: Robert Muehsig